-Highland Hospital is a 231-bed community hospital affiliated with the University of Rochester.
+Highland Hospital is a 268-bed community hospital affiliated with the University of Rochester.
 It's the Family Medicine Program's home hospital, where the majority of inpatient training occurs.
 A collaborative group of generalists and specialists provide a broad range of teaching.
-The medical library has a good reference collection, journal selection, free copying, internet access, and a fax connection to other medical libraries in the area.
-There are resident rooms on the 5th through 7th floors with lab and internet access.
-Residents rotate through medicine, OB/GYN, emergency, and surgery at Highland.
+There are resident rooms on the 4th through 7th floors with lab and internet access.
+Residents rotate through medicine, ICU, OB/GYN and emergency medicine at Highland.

 Strong Memorial Hospital (SMH)

-Strong Memorial Hospital is a 749-bed tertiary care center that provides primary care to a large indigent clinic population.
-It is the main teaching hospital for the University of Rochester School of Medicine and Dentistry, with residency programs in most fields.
+Strong Memorial Hospital is a 722-bed tertiary care center that is the main teaching hospital for the University of Rochester School of Medicine and Dentistry, with residency programs in most fields.
 The medical school library is located here.
-Our training at Strong includes pediatrics, and part of psychosocial medicine.
-Residents can explore many subspecialty electives at this site.
+Our training at Strong includes one inpatient and one outpatient pediatric rotation and part of psychosocial medicine.
+Residents can do many subspecialty electives at this site.